mkargus/PartToTerrain/README.md

 - [Wally](https://github.com/UpliftGames/wally) - Package manager for Roblox projects

 ## Building the plugin
-1. Make sure you have installed Git, Wally, and Rojo in order to build the plugin.
+1. Make sure you have installed Git, Wally, and Rojo in order to build the plugin. *(If you want to use toolchains like Foreman, run `foreman install`)*

 2. Clone the repo:
 ```